 The Program of Study for theLanguage, Literacy and Culture Doctoral Concentration consists of:

 Six (6) required core courses totaling 18 credits:

 Three (3) LLC Specialization Electives totaling 9 credits

 With the required eighteen (18) dissertation credits, the total number of required credits is 57.

 The required and elective courses that are eligible to fulfill the doctoral requirements can be found at the following link: Language, Literacy and Culture Graduate Program Curriculum Outline:

 As a doctoral student in LLC, you also need to select courses to meet your own scholarly and professional goals (usually 12 to 18 credits).
 These may include courses across campus and independent studies.
 In addition to LLC special seminars that may be relevant, LLC-affiliated faculty offer a host of courses that may address your goals and areas of interest.
 Students are strongly encouraged to take courses from departments outside the College of Education to expand their scholarly base and to become acquainted with faculty who may later serve as the outside member of your Dissertation Committee.
 (Dissertation Committees must include a faculty member from a department outside the College of Education.)

-Theresa Austin (Professor), Maria Jose Botelho (Assistant Professor), Barbara Hruska (Lecturer), Denise K. Ives (Assistant Professor), Marie Christine Polizzi (Lecturer), and Laura Valdiviezo (Assistant Professor)
+Theresa Austin (Professor), Maria Jose Botelho (Associate Professor), Barbara Hruska (Lecturer), Denise K. Ives (Associate Professor), Marie Christine Polizzi (Lecturer), and Laura Valdiviezo (Associate Professor)